Combined Local Government and Police and Crime Commissioner Elections 7 May 2020

-The deadline for us to receive new postal vote and postal proxy applications, and for changes to existing postal or proxy votes, including cancellations is 5pm on Wednesday 8 May.
+The deadline for us to receive applications for new postal votes and to amend or cancel existing postal votes is 5pm on Wednesday 22 April 2020.

 Apply for a Postal Vote